FRCC Course Reserves

 Jobs & Career Accelerator: is a career guidance and job searching tool that integrates occupation and career exploration, real time jobs listings, resume and cover letter preparation, job search skills, and a personal job search tracking system.
 It also includes access to skill building resources, including more than 60 interactive computer training courses, and direct access to LearningExpress occupation practice tests and skills tutorials.
 To use this database, register for an account on the database site.
 The username is your PRPLD library card number.
 NOTE: This database is not accessible with a temporary card.

-JSTOR (Arts & Sciences): Access to academic journals 3 years old and older in a broad spectrum of disciplines, including education, business, law, psychology, philosophy and public policy.
+JSTOR (Arts & Sciences): Access to academic journals 3 years old and older in a broad spectrum of disciplines, including education, business, history, language & literature, law, music, psychology, philosophy and public policy.
 Also included are a large number of journals in the biological sciences.
 This large backfile includes journals from early in the 1900's.

 JSTOR (Life Sciences): Full-text access to scholarly journals.
 Complete back runs of many titles available spread out over the last 150 years but no current coverage for the last 3-5 years.
 Available collections include Biological Sciences, Botany & Plant Sciences, Ecology & Evolutionary Biology, Paleontology, and Health Sciences.